nitinjaswal/discord-slash-commands/CONTRIBUTING.md

 To check this, try running '/verify' command in your discord

+To add/update existing command and reflect those changes in discord server: run `npm run register` and `npm run deploy`

-If you want to add discordId to your user data then run (website-my)[https://github.com/Real-Dev-Squad/website-my] along with it to access the link after `/verify` command
+If you want to add discordId to your user data then run (website-my)[https://github.com/Real-Dev-Squad/website-my] along with it to access the link (http://localhost:3443) after `/verify` command which will redirect the user to website-my locally.

-(Note:`if it doesn't run , try running the command almost three to four times.`)
+(Note:`if it doesn't run , try running the command almost three to four times.`) (Note:`verify every (private and public key set) for botPublicKey / botPrivateKey & rdsServerLessPublicKey / rdsServerLessPrivateKey while connecting discord-slash-command with website-backend.`)

+## Github authentication and user creation in rds-backend

+To register the user in rds-backend, pass this URL(`http://<HOSTNAME>:<PORT>/auth/github/callback`) to authenticate with GITHUB locally.
+If it gives error , then cross check ‘clientId’, ‘clientSecret’ and firestore-private-key.json in local.js.
+After successfull authentication it will create the user in the firestore db.

+Run `http://<HOSTNAME>:<PORT>/users/self` on browser and it will display the user data and user collection will be visible in firestore database.

 Now you are ready to contribute to the Repository.